JonasGreim/CholeskyDecompositionExistenceCheck/README.md

 ## How it works
 If the matrix is quadratic, symmetric and positiv definit => then there is a Cholesky decomposition.

+Quadratic:
+ - square matrices are required (there is no test that sort out non-square matrices!)

 Test symmetry:
  - compare the matrix to its own transposition